Butkii025/data-eng-sandbox/README.md

 # data-eng-sandbox

-This repo carries basics of python logis, from daily practice ✌️
+This repo carries basics of python logis, data science logidc, and analytics from my practice sets ✌️